Sangam Jagarlamudi: Demographics

 As of 2011 census, Sangam Jagarlamudi had a population of 5,447.
 The total population constitute, 2,679 males and 2,768 females —a sex ratio of 1033 females per 1000 males.
 482 children are in the age group of 0–6 years, of which 243 are boys and 239 are girls.
 The average literacy rate stands at 62.62% with 3,709 literates, significantly higher than the state average of 67.41%.

 Government and politics

 Sangam Jagarlamudigram panchayat is the local self-government of the village.
 There are 14 wards, each represented by an elected ward member.
 The present sarpanch is vacant, elected indirectly by the ward members.
-The village is administered by the Tenali Mandal Parishad at the intermediate level of panchayat raj institutions.
+The village is administered by theTenali Mandal Parishad at the intermediate level of panchayat raj institutions.

 Culture

 Sangam Jagarlamudi temple of Lord Shiva is a Hindu pilgrimage site and draws many pilgrims during the festival of Maha Shivaratri.

 Transport

 Tenali–Narakodur road passes through Sangam Jagarlamudi.
 Rural road connects the village with Selapadu.
 On this route, APSRTC operates buses from Guntur and Tenali bus stations.
 Sangam Jagarlamudi railway station provides rail connectivity and is situated on Guntur–Tenali section of Guntur railway division.